for Protein Crystallization

 Understand More About Your Crystals

 Expand your understanding of your crystals by imaging in up to three different wavelengths, utilizing both ultraviolet (UV) and visible fluorescence imaging.
+Determine if your crystals are protein-protein complexes or of a single protein.

 With UV & visible fluorescence imaging, it’s easy to find hidden protein crystals & discriminate them from salt, even protein with little-to-no tryptophan.